-Proposal metadata (for example the source positions, observation frequencies, and integration times) for Grade A, B and C proposals will be made public as soon as the first data are archived.
-The metadata for unaccepted proposals or unobserved proposals will remain confidential.
+Proposal metadata (for example the source positions, observation frequencies, and integration times) for Grade A proposals will become public soon after the proposal review process is completed.
+For Grades B and C proposals metadata will be made public for each SB as soon as the first data of such SB are archived.
+The metadata for unaccepted proposals or unobserved proposals (or parts of it) will remain confidential.